Higher Lie characters and cyclic descent extension on conjugacy classes: Introduction

-{\bf Acknowledgements.} The first author is grateful for the hospitality of Bar Ilan Unversity during his Sabbatical leave.
-Special thanks to Jan Saxl, whose personality influenced the development of this paper in many ways, in particular, our paper is inspired by the ingenious use of a higher Lie character in~\cite{Saxletal}.
-Thanks also to Ron Adin for extensive discussions and comments.
+{\bf Acknowledgements.} The second author is grateful for the hospitality of Bar-Ilan University during his Sabbatical leave.
+Special thanks are due to Jan Saxl, whose personality influenced the development of this paper in many ways; in particular, the paper is inspired by the ingenious use of a higher Lie character in~\cite{Saxletal}.
+Thanks also to Eli Bagno, Jonathan Bloom, Sergi Elizalde, Darij Grinberg, Vic Reiner, Richard Stanley, Sheila Sundaram and Josh Swanson for their comments.